-Fintrac and its partners help smallholder farmers produce crops better and smarter by introducing good agricultural practices (GAPs) and technologies that enhance productivity, providing immediate returns to household income and food security.
+Fintrac and its partners help smallholder farmers produce crops better and smarter by introducing market-driven good agricultural practices (GAPs) and technologies that enhance productivity, providing immediate returns to household income and food security.
 By integrating GAPs with small-scale technologies, we rapidly increase yields to multiply smallholder incomes by two, three, and even 10 times in one year.
 Our recommended practices and technologies are low-cost, relatively simple to implement, promote environmental sustainability, and improve food safety.

 Healthy Households & Nutrition

 Good nutrition and sustainable food security depend on three cornerstones: increasing the availability of healthy foods, expanding household purchasing power, and broadening nutritional knowledge.
 Fintrac delivers hands-on technical assistance and educational training to hundreds of thousands of vulnerable households to help them produce and access the healthy foods they need to improve their overall health and well-being.